magician79/coding-standard/README.md

 ## CI examples (consumer project)

 Run php-parallel-lint first to fail fast, then PHPCS and PHPStan.
+This workflow uses local config if present, otherwise falls back to vendor defaults.

 Minimal pragmatic job: